 Final Tips for a Budget-Friendly Thanksgiving During COVID

 Remember what the holiday is really about.
 Think about the things that you are thankful for, even if this year hasn’t gone as planned.
 Enjoy spending time with your family and talking about what you’re grateful for.
 Thanksgiving during COVID may be different, but it can still be a wonderful celebration!
 (While social distancing, of course!)

 If you are struggling to pay off debt due to COVID-19, ACCC may be able to help.
-Call 800-769-3571 to speak to a certified credit counselor.
+Schedule a free credit counseling session today.